chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 ```

 #### Perform outage-testing with QUORUM queries
-“QUORUM" queries are really the sweet spot with Cassandra.
+"QUORUM" queries are really the sweet spot with Cassandra.
 A combination of QUORUM writes and QUORUM reads allows no room for inconsistency, yet can keep working if a node is down.
 WIN!

 __Make sure you start all of your nodes again before the next section__